Last updated: 11 February 2026

-Tax codes determine how much you owe HMRC.
-Get the wrong UK tax code on your payslip, and you could end up with hundreds less in income each month.
+Tax codes determine how much you owe to HMRC.
+Get the wrong UK tax code on your payslip, and you could end up with less income than you should each month.
 If you understand how tax codes work, you can catch and correct any errors to ensure you’re paying the right amount.

-In this guide, we break down tax codes, explain what they mean for your finances, and show you how to correct issues quickly.
+In this guide, updated for the 2025/26 tax year, we break down tax codes, explain what they mean for your finances, and show you how to correct issues quickly.

 Tax codes explained